-The Sally Hingston Award is an international initiative that gives anyone the opportunity to nominate a young volunteer from the grass roots of motorsport, or the wider motorsport community, who deserves recognition for their commitment to volunteering.
+The Sally Hingston Award is an International initiative that gives anyone the opportunity to nominate Volunteers of any age from the grass roots of motorsport, or the wider motorsport community, who deserves recognition for their commitment to volunteering.

 Nominations for 2021 will opened on International Women’s Day – 8 March 2021 and closes on 31 October 2021.
 The winner will be announced on International Volunteers Day – 5 December 2021.

-Aimed at young volunteers from all disciplines of motorsport.
-The award recognises the under 25s that generously giving their time, talent and support to enable motorsport events to go ahead.
+Aimed at any Volunteers of any age, from all disciplines of motorsport.
+The award recognises that all volunteers generously give their time, talent, and support to enable motorsport events to go ahead.

-Share with us your stories and nominate your young volunteer!
+Share with us your stories and nominate your volunteer!

 Share your stories and celebrate with us @WMRAC